 Three independent studies with Dutch consumers were performed.
-In the first study the importance of a number of parameters relevant for the quality perception of oysters by Dutch consumers was evaluated using questionnaires.
-In the second study questionnaires were used in order to evaluate the effect of the information of the cultivation process (refinement versus no refinement of oysters) and other purchase intention drivers such as country of origin, cultivation area and flavor profile on Dutch consumers' willingness to buy and willingness to pay for new oyster products.
-In the third study, actual products, refined and non-refined oysters, were evaluated by Dutch consumers and also the effect of information was studied.
+In the first study the importance of a number of parameters relevant for the perception of the quality of oysters by Dutch consumers was evaluated using questionnaires.
+In the second study questionnaires were used to evaluate the effects of the information about the cultivation process (refinement versus no refinement of oysters) and other purchase intention drivers such as country of origin, cultivation area, and flavor profile on Dutch consumers' willingness to buy and to pay for new oyster products.
+In the third study, actual products, refined and non-refined oysters, were evaluated by Dutch consumers and the effect of information was also studied.